mnemnion/loon/notes/clu/syntax.md

 `"` begins and ends strings, with `\` as an escape character for `"` in this context.
 They may not contain a newline.

-`« »` demarcate raw strings.
-Escaping is avoided by multiples, eg `««« »»»`.
+`« »` demarcate the preferred syntax for strings.

 `#` is a signal to the reader, which has various effects on the following form.